-Unscene Architecture was founded by Manijeh Verghese and Madeleine Kessler in 2019.
-Madeleine and Manijeh are co-curators of the British Pavilion at the 17th Venice Architecture Biennale in 2020.
+Unscene Architecture was founded by Madeleine Kessler and Manijeh Verghese in 2019.
+Manijeh and Madeleine are co-curators of the British Pavilion at the 17th Venice Architecture Biennale, which will now be held in 2021.
 Together they have run several summer school units, workshops and Saturday Club masterclasses across the UK over the past six years.

 Ioana Man works between architecture, set design and critical practice, having just graduated from the Architectural Association.
 She seeks to question the architecture, science and rituals that influence what futures we are heading towards, through a form of practice that combines theatrical techniques with academic research and architectural design.
 She has had work commissioned by the Open Platform at the Wellcome Collection and has been selected for the Connect for Creativity art and technology residency.
 Previously she has worked on set and exhibition design for Studio Alexandra Daisy Ginsberg and StoreyStudio, and the architecture practice PHASE3.
 Ioana is a Young Trustee for the Architecture Foundation, now looking to bridge the gap between architects and scientists in order to demystify how we practice in the larger environment.

 Rosie Hervey is an architect and undergraduate tutor at the CASS and Oxford Brookes.
 She works in the field of Community led housing and is currently completing a research fellowship on Inter-generational community led housing awarded by the Winston Churchill Memorial Trust in partnership with the UK National Housing Federation.